-Integrated Resource Planning (IRP) and Demand Side Management ed at ratepayer expense.
+Integrated Resource Planning (IRP) and Demand Side Management

 Subtitle B of the act encourages states to promote DSM programs.
 DSM can be defined as a technique for controlling demand for electricity during peak-load periods.
-These programs are usually sponsored by regulated utilities and fund-
+These programs are usually sponsored by regulated utilities and funded at ratepayer expense.